stummjr/doc.scrapinghub.com/frontier.rst

 make.
 It can be thought of as a persistent shared storage for a crawl scheduler.

 Web pages are identified by a fingerprint.
-This can be the URL of the page, but crawlers may use something different (e.g. a hash of post parameters if it processes post requests), so there is no requirement for the URL to be valid.
+This can be the URL of the page, but crawlers may use any other string (e.g. a hash of post parameters, if it processes post requests), so there is no requirement for the fingerprint to be a valid URL.

 A project can have many frontiers and each frontier is broken down into slots.
 A separate priority queue is maintained per slot.
 This means that requests